• Skip to main content

 To see how your final mark in a course translates into a letter grade and an equivalent grade point value, see the table below.

-Your Grade Point Average (GPA) indicates the range in which your official mark falls.
-For example, you will receive a 4.0 GPA for a course if your mark falls between 85 and 100.
-You can check your GPA in ACORN or use the GPA Calculator.
+The equivalent grade point value for your final mark in a course indicates the range in which your mark falls.
+For example, the grade point value is 4.0 for a course if your mark falls between 85 and 100.

 PercentageLetter GradeGrade Point ValueGrade Definition